mbodart/design/ControlFlow.md

 #### `tableswitch`

 This is conceptually a jump table.
-It has an array of labels, indexed starting from 0, and an index operand, and it selects which label to branch to with that index.
-When the index is out of bounds, it has a default label as well that it uses in that case.
+It has an array of labels, indexed starting from 0, a "default" label, an index operand, and a list of `case` nodes (which are described below).

+`tableswitch` selects which label to branch to by looking up the index value in the label array, and transferring control to that label.
+If the index is out of bounds, it transfers control to the "default" label.

-Labels may either be references to labels in the enclosing scope, or declarations of labels of case blocks enclosed within the body.
-The body of a `tableswitch` can contain only `case` blocks.
-Control falls through between the `case` blocks.
+The labels in the array, and the default label, may either be references to labels in enclosing constructs, or to labels in the `case` nodes in the list.

+Control "falls through" between the `case` blocks (this behavior can be overridden by inserting an explicit `br`, for example).

 #### `case`

-`case` statements can only appear as immediate children of `tableswitch` statements.
-They have a label, which must be declared in the `tableswitch` statement's table, and a body.
+`case` nodes can only appear as immediate children of `tableswitch` statements.
+They have a label, which must be declared in the immediately enclosing `tableswitch`'s array, and a body which can contain arbitrary code.
 Control falls through the end of a `case` block into the following `case` block, or the end of the `tableswitch` in the case of the last `case`.

 ### Examples.